 INS Form: I-9

 3 years after date of hire OR 1 year after date of termination, whichever is later

 The College is concerned about the safety of employees.
 The College’s goal is to provide safe work areas, equipment and materials.
 To protect their own and other’s safety, all employees are expected to observe safety rules and report any unsafe condition to the Safety Coordinator.
 Safety rules are made to protect workers from injury, both individually and collectively.
 Deviations will not be permitted for expediency.
 A training program will be established in your area if you work with hazardous chemicals.
 The Safety Coordinator will provide other educational programs for faculty, students, and staff to ensure a safe work environment.

-It is the policy of Whitman College that students, faculty, staff, and visitors to the campus are entitled to live, study, and work in areas that are free of tobacco smoke.
-In accordance with this policy and Washington State law, smoking is prohibited inside any building on the Whitman College campus and is prohibited within 25 feet of any entrance, exit, window, or ventilation intake of any Whitman College campus building.
+It is the policy of Whitman College that students, faculty, staff, and visitors to the campus are entitled to live, study, and work in areas that are free of smoke.
+In accordance with this policy and Washington State law, smoking in any form, including tobacco or electronic cigarettes, is prohibited inside any building on the Whitman College campus and is prohibited within 25 feet of any entrance, exit, window, or ventilation intake of any Whitman College campus building.